Banging Toolbox

 With a corded jigsaw, the only thing you have to worry about is working close to a power outlet, keeping the cord out of the way, and keeping an eye on the motor to prevent overheating.

-But if you don’t mind packing a couple of spare batteries, a cordless model is a good choice.
-For my review on the best-corded jigsaw tool, that has more power and a cheaper alternative click here.
+But if you don’t mind packing a couple of spare batteries, a cordless model is a first-class choice.
+For my review on the best-corded jigsaw tool, with more power and a cheaper alternative click here.

 D-handle vs. Barrel grip jigsaws?